Juho-Junttila/Juho-Junttila.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
+I'm a PhD student at the University of Helsinki.
+My primary research interests are in labour economics, focusing on the economics of education.
+I have also worked a little on tax compliance.